bash/custom-elements/README.md

 ```

 ## Building for production
-Setting the environment variable NODE_ENV to production will disable sourcmaps and cause the javascript to be minified.
+Setting the `BUILD_ENV` environment variable to `production` will disable sourcmaps and cause the javascript to be minified.
 It's generally a good idea to run `make clean` before building for production.

 ```bash